PAOK-2001/PAOK-2001/README.md

 ### Hello!!
-Hello!
 My name is Pablo!
 I am currently sophomore studying Robotics and Systems Engineering.
 I am passionate about all things technology and science.
 During my freetime I enjoy combining my passion for tecnology with my other hobby: the electric guitar.

 - 🔭 I’m currently working on: lane tracker using OpenCV.